Lextuga007/Philosopher-Analyst-Netlify/content/rmd-workshop/rmd-workshop/01-prework/index.md

 title: "Prework"
 weight: 1
 subtitle: ""
-excerpt: "How to prepare ahead of time."
+excerpt: "How to prepare ahead of time"
 date: 2022-02-10
 draft: false
 ---